-We seek to create a critical dialogue with our students to have them question the value of technology as an expressive tool and to look at technologies impacts on culture and environment.
-Many in the field consider this critical making or addivism.
+We seek to create a critical and ethical dialogue with our students to have them question the value of technology as an expressive tool and to look at technologies impacts on culture and environment.

-Our area research questions and the exhibition themes we create, encourage students to engage the key strategic initiatives of the Ohio State University surrounding sustainability, food security, energy etc. We ask questions about what Art can contribute with expressive cultural output, though also foster invention and creation of real solutions.
+With our research questions and the exhibition themes, we create and encourage students to engage the key strategic initiatives of the Ohio State University surrounding sustainability, food security, energy etc. We ask questions about what artists can contribute to expressive cultural output, and also how can we foster invention and creation of real solutions.

-Our courses and theme-based curriculum is focused on ethical practices incorporating cultural, socio/political, and ecological issues.
+Our courses and theme-based curriculum are focused on ethical practices incorporating cultural, socio/political, and ecological issues.